-Please note that letters cannot be accepted from yourself or from other members of your family, nor from your health visitor.
-Merton does not consider childminding or parents' working arrangements as evidence of social need.
+Please note we cannot accept letters from yourself or from other members of your family, nor from your health visitor.

 Children of permanent teaching staff will be prioritised in the admission arrangements in either or both of the following circumstances:

 Sibling refers to brother or sister, half brother or sister, adopted brother or sister, step brother or sister, or the child of the parent/carer’s partner, and in every case, who is living as part of the same family unit at the same address, Monday to Friday.

 Where a parent applies for entry into the same year group for more than one child and the final offered place falls between these children, the school will consider if they have capacity to offer to the additional children.

 If it is not possible to offer a place to all of them, rank order will be determined by random allocation

 The names of the children who were unsuccessful will be added to the waiting list in accordance with the published admissions criteria, in the same way as for other children.
 The parent can then determine whether to accept or reject those places on an individual basis.

 All distances will be measured by the computerised Geographical Information System maintained by Merton Admissions team.
 It should be noted that the computerised system measures from a start point plotted within the property at which the applicant lives to the main school reception entrance and calculates this measurement.

 The child’s home address excludes any business, relative’s or childminder’s address and must be the applicant’s normal place of residence.
 If there is a genuine equal share custody arrangement between the two parents, the address that will be used will normally be the address of the parent who is claiming Child Benefit for the child, however all available evidence will be considered.